-Sisu can be considered a human quality; one that is expressed when acting with fortitude and confidence despite hurdles and repeated failures.
-Sisu can also be considered synonymous with self-control coupled with effective stress management skills.
+Sisu can be considered a human quality, and one that is expressed when acting with fortitude and confidence despite hurdles and repeated failures.
+Sisu can also be considered synonymous with self-control and effective stress management skills.

 The Power of Sisu for Psychological Potential

 While Sisu has been studied by Finnish and Finnish American researchers, there has been little evidence supporting its development as a psychological construct (Taramaa, 2007).

-Key evidence from this research indicates that in order to develop Sisu, as a quality, people need to offer themselves opportunities to thrive in tough situations so that they may learn what it takes to push themselves beyond their comfort level (Lahti, 2013).
+Key evidence from this research indicates that to develop Sisu as a quality, people need opportunities to thrive in tough situations so that they can develop the ability to push themselves beyond their comfort level (Lahti, 2013).

-Through these demanding experiences, people also internalize the necessary resources for challenges in the future.
+Through challenging experiences, people internalize the necessary resources for resilience to use in later challenging circumstances.